 In the afternoon, disembark on the eastern tip of the island at Punta Pitt, an eroded tuff cone, and walk along the trail with spectacular views of the shoreline.
 This is the only site in the Galapagos where the three species of boobies can be found together, and you may be lucky enough to view all three!
 After a walk along the trail, weather permitting, there will be a chance to swim from the beach or snorkel at the nearby islets.
 Accommodations: M/V Santa Cruz.
 Breakfast, lunch & dinner provided.

-After lunch on board and a chance to rest, disembark in the South Plaza Island channel, whose turquoise waters contrast brilliantly with the white sand and black lava of the shoreline.
-A carpet of scarlet sesuvium succulents serves as ground cover for a grove of luminescent green prickly-pear cactus.
+After lunch on board and a chance to rest, disembark in the South Plaza Island channel, where turquoise waters contrast brilliantly with the white sand and black lava of the shoreline.
+A carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus.
 You may see yellow-grey land iguanas patiently waiting for pears to drop.
 Along the coastline you may find sea lion colonies, while frigates, swallow-tailed gulls, and shearwaters glide above, playing with the thermals.
 Breakfast, lunch & dinner provided.

-Day 12: Galapagos Cruise: Santa Cruz, Puerto Ayora, and the Charles Darwin Research Station.In the morning, disembark (dry landing) to visit to the Charles Darwin Research Station and the giant tortoises within an impressive giant prickly-pear cactus forest, also home to many land birds.
-The Research Station is the headquarters of scientific investigation, conservation and the National Park administration.
+Day 14: Galapagos Cruise - Santa Cruz, Puerto Ayora & Darwin Research Station.In the morning, disembark (dry landing) to visit to the Charles Darwin Research Station and the giant tortoises within an impressive giant prickly-pear cactus forest, also home to many land birds.
+The Research Station is the headquarters of scientific exploration, conservation and the National Park administration.
 Later, board our transport to travel to the cooler highlands of the island, a completely different ecosystem, to enjoy lunch.